JingDL/LeetCode/753CrackingtheSafe.md

 #### My Solutions in Java
 ```
 /**
-    I am trying to solve this question as a programmer, not as a mathmatician.
+    I am trying to solve this question as a programmer, not as a mathematician.
 It assumes that a solution starting with 00000... is the shortest solution.
     Time complexity is O(k^k^n), since the result length is k^n, and there are k possibilities for each character in the result.
-For the worest case scenerio,
-    the code tries every possibility.
+For the worst case scenario, the code tries every possibility.
-    Space complexity is O((k^n)*n)), since there are k^n passwrods, and each contains n characters.
+    Space complexity is O((k^n)*n)), since there are k^n passwords, and each contains n characters.
 The hashset has O(k^n) buckets.
 */
 class Solution {
     public String crackSafe(int n, int k) {